DexterHuang/CyberCodeOnline/Rules.md

 ### Chat Rules
 * Chat is for everyone.
 No one is excluded unless you breach the following topics:
-* Politic, Religion, or COVID.
-While discussing COVID is not a bannable offence, be friendly, respectful to others opinion and non-offensive otherwise is deem breach of rules
+* While discussing Politic, Religion, or COVID is not a bannable offence, be friendly, respectful to others opinion and non-offensive otherwise is deem breach of rules
 * Stay family friendly
 * Be kind
 * Don't be offensive/disrespectful/hostile/passive aggressive to any other players.
 No unfriendly messages allowed in global chat -- including but not limited to -- racists and homophobic comments